Kaleb1583/Kaleb1583/README.md

 ## About Me

 Hello, I'm **Kaleb**.
-I'm from **America (USA)**.
+I'm from **America**.

 I know languages like **HTML**, **JavaScript**, **CSS**, **PHP**, and **Java**.
 I've been making little projects for fun for a couple of years now.

-As I mentioned, I started coding a few years ago and have been doing it ever since!
+I started coding a few years ago and have been doing it ever since

 ### How I Learned
-I'm a self-taught programmer, and I learned using resources like:
+I'm a self-taught programmer, and I learned using things like:
 - **W3Schools**
 - **Stack Overflow**
 - **YouTube**